Sugar: Monosaccharides

 The acyclic monosaccharides (and disaccharides) contain either aldehyde groups or ketone groups.
-These carbon-oxygen double bonds (C=O) are the reactive centers.
+These carbon-oxygen double bonds (C=O) are the reactive centres.
 All saccharides with more than one ring in their structure result from two or more monosaccharides joined by glycosidic bonds with the resultant loss of a molecule of water (H_{2}O) per bond.

 Disaccharides

-Lactose, maltose, and sucrose are disaccharides, also called "compound sugars".
-The share the formula C12H22O11.
+Lactose, maltose and sucrose are disaccharides, also called "compound sugars".
+They share the formula C12H22O11.
 They are formed by the condensation of two monosaccharide molecules with the expulsion of a molecule of water.